Children playing outside

 The owner/operator of all food premises must keep records for pest control measures that have occurred within each school, including the actions taken by third-party operators.

-A Certified Food Handler is required onsite during the hours of operation, for all regular food service premises and temporary special events (open to the public).
-Food premises that prepare and serve low risk foods* and/or serve prepackaged food items are now exempt from having a certified food handler onsite at all items.
+One Certified Food Handler is required onsite during the hours of operation, for all schools operating food cafeteria services, high school hospitality programs, SNP’s serving high risk foods and/or special events (open to the public).Schools that prepare and serve low risk foods* and/or serve prepackaged food items do not need a certified food handler onsite.

 To become a Certified Food Handler, an Ontario Ministry of Health and Long-Term Care approved Food Handler Certification training course must be completed (requires a 70% pass on the training exam).
 A Food Handler Certificate will be issued and is valid in the province of Ontario for five years.
-Schools operating regular food service premises and/or temporary special events (open to the public) should ensure that a minimum of two employees are trained ( a primary and a back-up food handler) and available on site during operating hours.

 The health unit has some resources to help your school with special events planning: